How To Wash Down Jackets With 7 Awesome Steps

 Should You Wash Down Jacket?

-First up, let’s talk about why you should wash down your jacket.
-It would help if you washed down jackets because down can grow mold and bacteria [1].
+First, let’s discuss why you should wash down your jacket.
+Washing down jackets would help because down can grow mold and bacteria [1].

 If not cared for, especially if used in a humid and wet environment, the mold and bacteria are bad because it reduces loft.

-The loft is the main factor that’s keeping you warm – it’s that fluff that comes with your jacket.
+The loft is the main factor keeping you warm – that fluff that comes with your jacket.

 The down jacket needs to be washed and taken care of.

-It’s pretty resilient and giving it a good wash can rejuvenate a loftless jacket.
+It’s resilient, and a good wash can rejuvenate a loftless jacket.
 It can increase the warmth factor that you may have lost.

 When To Wash Down Jacket?

-You’ll know it’s time to wash your jacket when you start noticing that it has a reduced loft.
+You’ll know it’s time to wash your jacket when you notice it has a reduced loft.
 So it’s not quite as puffy and fluffy as it once was.

 You’ll start to notice some discoloration, particularly if it’s a lighter color; you might start seeing some greenish or yellow tinges to it.

-If you’ve spent a lot of time in wet and humid environments, you’re going to start potentially seeing that mold and bacteria problem.
+If you’ve spent a lot of time in wet and humid environments, you’ll start potentially seeing mold and bacteria problems.

-If you’re using your down jacket quite a bit almost daily, then you’ll want to be washing it at least once a month, but that depends on what your use is and how active you are while you’re using it.
+If you’re using your down jacket almost daily, you’ll want to wash it at least once a month, but that depends on your use and how active you are while you’re using it.

-So, you’ve hit one of the triggers that your jackets need a wash; what do you do?
+So, you’ve hit one of the triggers: your jackets need a wash; what do you do?

 There are a few different places where you can get information on how to wash a down jacket.

 The first place you should look is on the label of your jacket.
-There’s usually some information on how to care for it and how to wash it.
+There’s usually some information on how to care for and wash it.

 4 Items You Need To Wash Down Jacket